Preparing your daughter for camp at keystone summer camp for girls in north carolina.jpg?ixlib=rails 2.1

 Nervousness

-If you daughter is feeling nervous or anxious before camp, it is important that you let her know that those feelings are completely normal.
-Most campers coming to summer camp for the first time get nervous and even our returning campers feel some anxiety entering the camp on opening day.
-Let her know she is not the only one feeling that way.
+If your daughter is feeling nervous or anxious before camp, it is important you let her know those feelings are completely normal, especially in a new situation.
+Most campers coming to camp for the first time get nervous, and even our returning campers feel some anxiety entering camp on Opening Day.
+Validate her feelings, but reassure her and let her know she is not the only one feeling this way.
+Talk about ways you persevered when you’ve experienced anxiety or nervousness about something new.
+Try to avoid repeatedly telling your daughter that you’re going to miss her, as this can bring on some anxiety before and during camp.
+It’s best to continually reassure her how much the family supports her and how everyone wants her to have a great time at camp.

 References